Jacob Rutsen Van Rensselaer House and Mill Complex

-Jacob Rutsen Van Rensselaer House and Mill Complex is a historic home and mill complex consisting of 14 interrelated buildings and located at Claverack in Columbia County, New York.
+Jacob Rutsen Van Rensselaer House and Mill Complex is a historic home and mill complex consisting of 14 interrelated buildings located at Claverack in Columbia County, New York.

 History

 The house was built by Jacob Rutsen Van Rensselaer, c.
 1805, on a portion of what had been the family's 875,000-acre New York estate near Poughkeepsie.
 The main residence, a two-story brick building set on an English basement, replaced an earlier structure that was the home of Van Rensselaer's father, General Robert Van Rensselaer (a brother of Lt.
 Gov. of New York Jeremiah Van Rensselaer and Catherine Van Rensselaer, who married Gen. Philip Schuyler, later a U.S. Senator).
 The Colonial Revival style home was designed by the French architect Pierre Pharoux.
 The interior features a pair of octagonal chambers and features 12-foot ceilings.

 During the Gilded Age, the house was "Greek Revivaled" with the addition of a white balustrade and a grand porch with pillars, as well as a two-story rear addition built in 1929 and today, the home is roughly 6,000 square feet, and has nineteen rooms.

 Located behind the house is a former office c.
 1840 and two large barns c.
 1840.
 The mill dates to the 18th century and includes additions completed in the 19th and early 20th centuries.
 Also on the property are the remains of early waterworks, a store building or former cooperage, a frame dwelling c.
 1830, two additional dwellings, and an Italianate dwelling with four outbuildings dated to about 1884 (carriage house, ice house, shop and tool shed, and small animal barn).